Dubai International Airport (DXB), No. 1 in 2019 in international air traffic

-Analyzing passenger air traffic by country, India remains in the top position with 11.9 million passengers, followed by Saudi Arabia with 6,3 million passengers, and the UK with the third position with 3 million passengers.
-At the city level, the Dubai - London connection was the most crowded with 6,2 million passengers, Mumbai - Dubai on the 3.6nd place with 2 million passengers and Riyadh - Dubai on the 2.3rd with 3 million passengers.
+Analyzing passenger air traffic by country, India remains in first place with 11.9 million passengers, followed by Saudi Arabia with 6,3 million passengers, and the United Kingdom in third place with 3 million passengers.
+At the city level, the Dubai-London connection was the busiest with 6,2 million passengers, Mumbai-Dubai with 3.6nd place with 2 million passengers and Riyadh-Dubai with the 2.3rd place with 3 million passengers.

 In 2019, the number of aircraft movements (take-offs and landings) was slightly lower than in 2018, but the average number of passengers per flight increased, reaching an average of 239 (+ 5.8%).